jujuwoman/RNA-combinatorics/README.md

 # RNA Combinatorics

-Computational aid for research in the combinatorics of RNA secondary structures
+Computational aid for RNA combinatorics research

 ## Type C orbit generator.nb
 This formatted Mathematica 11.0.1.0 notebook provides a visual demonstration of the concepts proven in [“RNA, local moves on plane trees, and transpositions on tableaux”](http://arxiv.org/abs/1411.3056) (Seegerer, Tripp, Tymoczko, and Wang).